Hooman-Bean/Pattern_Recognition/README.md

 # Pattern_Recognition
-Zero
+##Zero
-Use of Naïve Bayes Classifier to classify the dataset, and prints out the accuracy of the classifier.
+Use of Naïve Bayes Classifier to classify the dry bean dataset, and print out the accuracy of the classifier with general analysis of the dataset.

-One
+##One
 A script that runs a linear SVM, an SVM with a polynomial kernel, an SVM with a Gaussian kernel, and an SVM with a sigmoid kernel on the dry bean data set.
-Print out the accuracies for each classifier and include a comment in your script on which classifier achieved the best accuracy.
+Prints out the accuracies for each classifier and includes comments in the script on which classifier achieved the best accuracy.

-Two
+##Two
-A script that runs two neural network classifiers and two logistic regression classifiers on the dry bean data set, one each with unscaled data and one each with scaled data.
+A script that runs two neural network classifiers and two logistic regression classifiers on the dry bean data set, one of each with unscaled data and scaled data.

-Three
+##Three
-a script that runs a Naïve Bayes classifier, an LDA classifier, and a KNN classifier on the Dry Bean dataset, using stratified k-fold validation on at least one of the classifiers.
+A script that runs a Naïve Bayes classifier, a LDA classifier, and a KNN classifier on the Dry Bean dataset, using stratified k-fold validation on the classifiers.
-Print out the accuracies for each classifier and include a comment in your script on which classifier achieved the best accuracy.
+Prints out the accuracies for each classifier and includes a comment in the script on which classifier achieved the best accuracy.

-Project
+##Project
-a script that runs 2 ensemble voting classifiers on the dry bean data set, and 2 ensemble voting classifiers on the Cleveland heart dataset, one each with unscaled data and one each with scaled data.
+A script that runs 2 ensemble voting classifiers on the dry bean data set, and 2 ensemble voting classifiers on the Cleveland heart dataset, one each with unscaled data and one each with scaled data.
+###Objective: